Love Canal: Lois Gibbs and the Love Canal Homeowners' Association

-Federal response
+Federal response, 1978–2004

 On August 7, 1978, United States President Jimmy Carter announced a federal health emergency, called for the allocation of federal funds, and ordered the Federal Disaster Assistance Agency to assist the City of Niagara Falls to remedy the Love Canal site.
 This was the first time in American history that emergency funds were used for a situation other than a natural disaster.
 Carter had trenches built that would transport the wastes to sewers and had home sump pumps sealed off.

 Congress passed the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), better known as the Superfund Act.
 Love Canal became the first entry on the list.
 CERCLA created a tax on the chemical and petroleum industries and provided broad Federal authority to respond directly to releases or threatened releases of hazardous substances that may endanger public health or the environment.
 CERCLA also created a National Priorities List, a shortened list of the sites that has priority in cleanup.
 Love Canal was the first Superfund site on that list.
 Eventually, the site was cleaned and deleted off the list in 2004.
 Because the Superfund Act contained a "retroactive liability" provision, Occidental was held liable for cleanup of the waste even though it had followed all applicable U.S. laws when disposing of it.

 Aftermath

 When Eckhardt C. Beck (EPA Administrator for Region 2, 1977–1979) visited Love Canal during the late 1970s, he discerned the presence of toxic substances in the community:

 Robert Whalen, then-New York's Health Commissioner, also visited Love Canal and believed that the Canal constituted an emergency, stating: "Love Canal Chemical Waste Landfill constitutes a public nuisance and an extremely serious threat and danger to the health, safety and welfare of those using it, living near it or exposed to the conditions emanating from it, consisting among other things, of chemical wastes lying exposed on the surface in numerous places pervasive, pernicious and obnoxious chemical vapors and fumes affecting both the ambient air and the homes of certain residents living near such sites."
 Whalen also instructed people to avoid going into their basements as well as to avoid fruits and vegetables grown in their gardens.
 People became very worried because many had consumed produce from their gardens for several years.
 Whalen urged that all pregnant women and children under the age of two be removed from Love Canal as soon as possible.

 The 99th Street School, on the other hand, was located within the former boundary of the Hooker Chemical landfill site.
-The school was closed and demolished, but both the school board and the chemical company refused to accept liability.
-The 93rd Street School was closed some two years later because of concerns about seeping toxic waste.
+It was closed some two years later and subsequently demolished because of concerns about seeping toxic waste, but both the school board and the chemical company denied responsibility for the pollution, and thus the liability for its cleanup and the damages arising from past failures to remediate the site.